19 Freelance Statistics 2026 – Facts & Global Trends

 • Full-time freelancers work about 43 hours a week on average.

-How Many Freelancers In The World?
+How Many Freelancers Are In The World?

-Around 1.57 billion freelancers are there worldwide.
+1. Around 1.57 billion freelancers are in the World

 This means that nearly 46.7% of the world’s workforce is self-employed or working independently.
 However, this percentage has seen a gradual decline over the past two decades.
 In the year 2000, freelancers accounted for about 55.5% of the workforce, which has since dropped to 46.7%.